- Who should register mandatory for VAT in U.A.E?

 Non-residents that make taxable supplies in the UAE will be required to register for VAT unless there is any other UAE resident person who is responsible for accounting for VAT on their behalf.
 This exclusion may apply, for example, where a UAE business is required to account for VAT under a reverse charge mechanism in respect of a purchase from a non-resident.

 Any person registered or obligated to register for tax purposes under the VAT Decree-Law No 8 of 2017 is called a taxable person.
-In simple terms, a taxable person means any person (natural or legal, corporation or not) conducting business for the purpose of generating income whose turnover exceeds the mandatory threshold AED 375,000.
+In simple terms, a taxable person means any person (natural or legal, corporation or not) conducting business to generate income whose turnover exceeds the mandatory threshold AED 375,000.
 He is a person who is subject to tax under the provisions of the relevant tax law.

 A supply of goods or services for a consideration by a person conducting business in the state, and does not include exempt supply.